Why Winter Camping in Ontario Is Awesome

 Are You Ready to Go Camping In The Winter?

 No matter how you decide to camp in the winter in Ontario, you have to make sure you have the proper equipment.
 You need warm sleeping bags and durable tents.
 You need cooking equipment that will operate in sub-zero temperatures.
-It’s imperative you have a wardrobe to keep yourself dry.
+You must have a wardrobe to keep yourself dry.
 Also, you must prepare to keep yourself fed and hydrated.

 To book an Ontario Parks yurt or rustic cabin or backcountry or car camping site, be sure to check out their booking site here: Ontario Parks Reservations